 *These calculations assume you could use all of the harvesting yield benefit, which is not the case for all our clients, although any unused benefit can be carried forward to future years.

 Past performance is not indicative of future results.
 Expected returns and risk characteristics are no guarantee of actual performance.
-The table showing the Harvesting Yield for daily tax-loss harvesting clients is based on Wealthfront Advisers’ estimates from existing client data for accounts opened between October 1, 2012 (the launch of asset-class tax loss harvesting) and December 31, 2018.
-The table was based on the subset of our clients with tax-loss harvesting enabled in their accounts.
-When Wealthfront says it replaces investments with “alternate” investments as part of the tax-loss harvesting strategy, it is a reference to investments that are expected, but are not guaranteed, to perform similarly and that might lower an investor’s tax bill while maintaining a similar expected risk and return on the investor’s portfolio.
+The table showing the Harvesting Yield for daily tax-loss harvesting Clients is based on Wealthfront Advisers’ estimates from existing client data for accounts opened between October 1, 2012 (the launch of asset-class tax-loss harvesting) and December 31, 2018.
+The table was based on the subset of our Clients with tax-loss harvesting enabled in their accounts.
+When Wealthfront Advisers says it replaces investments with “alternate” investments as part of the tax-loss harvesting strategy, it is a reference to investments that are expected, but are not guaranteed, to perform similarly and that might lower an investor’s tax bill while maintaining a similar expected risk and return on the investor’s portfolio.

-The effectiveness of the tax-loss harvesting strategy to reduce the tax liability of the client will depend on the client’s entire tax and investment profile, including purchases and dispositions in a client’s (or client’s spouse’s) accounts outside of Wealthfront and type of investments (e.g., taxable or nontaxable) or holding period (e.g., short- term or long-term).
+The effectiveness of Wealthfront Advisers’ tax-loss harvesting strategy to reduce the tax liability of a Client will depend on a Client’s entire tax and investment profile, including purchases and dispositions in a Client’s (or Client’s spouse’s) accounts outside of Wealthfront Advisers and type of investments (e.g., taxable or nontaxable) or holding period (e.g., short- term or long-term).

-Wealthfront Advisers may from time to time publish content in this blog and/or on this site that has been created by affiliated or unaffiliated contributors.
-These contributors may include Wealthfront Advisers employees, other financial advisors, third-party authors who are paid a fee by Wealthfront Advisers, or other parties.
+Wealthfront may from time to time publish content in this blog and/or on this site that has been created by affiliated or unaffiliated contributors.
+These contributors may include Wealthfront employees, other financial advisors, third-party authors who are paid a fee by Wealthfront, or other parties.
 Unless otherwise noted, the content of such posts does not necessarily represent the actual views or opinions of Wealthfront or any of its officers, directors, or employees.
-The opinions expressed by guest bloggers and/or blog interviewees are strictly their own and do not necessarily represent those of Wealthfront Advisers or any of its affiliates.
-Wealthfront Advisers is a SEC registered investment adviser, and a wholly owned subsidiary of Wealthfront Corporation.
+The opinions expressed by guest bloggers and/or blog interviewees are strictly their own and do not necessarily represent those of Wealthfront or any of its affiliates.